secretstartups/handbook/development/dev/create/ide/developer-cheatsheet/index.html.md

 1. They support GitLab's [mission of Everyone Can Contribute](https://about.gitlab.com/company/mission/), by helping external contributors who use JetBrains IDEs to know what errors are known, and OK to ignore.
 1. Question: "Why can't these be disabled in the IDE?"
    1. We want the Jetbrains IDEs to work with our codebase out of the box as much as possible, even for external contributors as mentioned above.
 So, we don't want to require extra configuration to ignore warnings or errors.
-   1. Often, it is not desirable to disable the entire inspection, becuse it still provides useful information.
+   1. Often, it is not desirable to disable the entire inspection, because it still provides useful information.
 We just want to disable the false positives on a per-line basis.
 1. TODO: It is a legitimate concern that these should not be left in the codebase indefinitely, and there should be a process to periodically review them.
    This is on my ([Chad's](https://gitlab.com/cwoolley-gitlab)) personal TODO list, and I plan to work on a process for this at the same time I split this section out to a dedicated handbook/doc page, and set up a more formal relationship with our PM contact at RubyMine to help address these false positives more proactively.
 But in the meantime... they're just comments :)